sophiesaunders/sophiesaunders.github.io/README.md

 - This is certainly still a work in progress.
 Keep coming back to see more updates!

 ## To Do
-- Add next two projects (college projects, or something new)
+- Add another project image and description.
-- Consider adding more pages (i.e. one per project)
+- Consider adding more pages (i.e. one per project).